ExpediaGroup/adaptive-alerting/docs/architecture.md

 Adaptive Alerting has five modules, which appear as larger gray boxes in the diagram.
 Below I describe their role in the overall system.

-## Outlier Detection
+## anomaly detection

-The _Outlier Detection_ module is the heart of the system.
+The _anomaly detection_ module is the heart of the system.
 It accepts incoming metric points and classifies them as normal, weak outliers or strong outliers.
 This classification is an initial signal indicating a possible anomaly.
 Outliers (whether weak or strong) feed into the Anomaly Detection module for further analysis.
 (See [Uber's blog post on Argos](https://eng.uber.com/argos/), describing an anomaly detection system with the same sort of split.)

-The emphasis for outlier detection is _speed_.
+The emphasis for anomaly detection is _speed_.
 Most incoming metric points are normal, and we want to filter them out to avoid unnecessary processing, which helps us scale the number of metrics we can process.

-Within the outlier detection module, the primary abstraction is an outlier detector.
+Within the anomaly detection module, the primary abstraction is an outlier detector.
 This is a component that accepts a metric point and classifies it in the manner described above.
 Different outlier detectors use different approaches to performing the classification.
 One kind of outlier detector is a constant